 By using a set of rules based on magnetic repulsion, more uniform particle densities can be achieved.
 Particles are modeled as having a magnetic charge of the same sign, and are repelled from their neighbors with a force inversely proportional to the square of the distance of the neighbors.
 This is similar to the rule Reynolds uses for flock collision avoidance [11].
 In order to avoid numeric instability from particles that are too close, the total force is clamped.
-Using this technique results in more uniform particle densities.
-Use of this rule, however, must be limited, since it can result in particles that move with velocities contrary to principal curvature direction.
+The adjustment to the position of each particle can be expressed by the following equation: